symlara/budget-tracking/README.md

 <a href="#"><img src="https://img.shields.io/badge/languages%20-3-informational"></a>

 ## Desription
-This app was created Coding Bootcamp , challenge 19.
+This app was created for Coding Bootcamp , Challenge 19.
 Its primary use is to update an existing budget tracker that also allows for offline access and functionality.
+This app has been tranformed into a full PWA using the tool mentioned below.

 ## Table of Contents